Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Model and methods

-Starting from these liquid states, we performed simulations of the steepest descent dynamics~\cite{Chacko2019Slow,Nishikawa2021Relaxation}; namely, we numerically solved the following equation of motion: \eq{ \gamma \frac{d \bs{r}_i}{dt} = - \frac{\p V}{\p \bs{r}_i} , } where $\bs{r}_i$ is the position of particle $i$, and $V = \sum_{i<j} v_{ab}(r_{ij})$ is the total potential energy.
-The ratio of the discretized time step to the friction coefficient $\Delta t/\gamma$ was set to 0.0001.
-The process stops at the time that the system reaches an inherent structure.
+Starting from these liquid states, we performed simulations of the steepest descent dynamics~\cite{Chacko2019Slow,Nishikawa2021Relaxation}; namely, we numerically solved the following equation of motion: \eq{ \gamma \dv{\bs{r}_i}{t} = - \pdv{V}{\bs{r}_i} , } where $\bs{r}_i$ is the position of particle $i$, and $V = \sum_{i<j} v_{ab}(r_{ij})$ is the total potential energy.
+The discretized time step was set at $\Delta t = 0.0001$ and the friction coefficient $\gamma$ at unity.
+This dynamics stops at the time when the system reaches an inherent structure, at which $\pdv*{V}{\bs{r}_i} = 0$ for all $i$, but since our purpose was to investigate transient configurations during the dynamics, we did not need to wait for the system to reach an inherent structure.
 The number of configurations used for each $N$ is listed in Tab.~\ref{tab:samples}.
-To plot Figs~\ref{fig:coredist}(b) and \ref{fig:corecumulative}, we needed a particularly large sample size and the number of configurations is given in the parentheses in Tab.~\ref{tab:samples}.
+To plot Figs~\ref{fig:coredist} and \ref{fig:corecumulative}, we needed a particularly large sample size and the number of configurations is given in the parentheses in Tab.~\ref{tab:samples}.
+All simulations were performed using Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)~\cite{Plimpton1995Fast,Thompson2022LAMMPS}.